How To Community

 Here is my mental model:

 First off I should establish my bonafides: I was ~top mod for /r/reactjs for 3ish years, seeing it grow from 20k to 220k by the time I stepped down.
-I then cofounded Svelte Society from scratch (it's at 20k at time of writing).
+I then cofounded Svelte Society from 0 members (it's at 20k at time of writing).
 I then continued to seek out more challenges and became a lot more commercial - running a paid community for my book, a private Discord for devtools-angels and now Latent Space, and was always community adjacent working in devrel at Netlify, AWS, and (too briefly!) head of DX for Temporal and Airbyte.

 Community is the lowest prestige of the 3 major devrel disciplines - "community manager" is often the lowest paid, least technical, lowest on the totem pole in a devtools company, often defaulting to frontline support or events coordinator.
 "Technical Community Builder" was briefly the hottest new job in tech but that proved to be a zero interest rate phenomenon (for now).